 • then, nine hundred and twenty-six thousand four hundred written symbolically gives 926 400.

-In the junior grades, the use of arrays is another way to represent the value of the numbers that make up large numbers.
+In the junior grades, the use of tables is another way to represent the value of the numbers that make up large numbers.

 Equality

 A number is represented symbolically using digits.
-For example, the number eight hundred and fifty-five thousand two hundred and fifty-six written symbolically gives 855,256.
+For example, the number eight hundred fifty-five thousand two hundred fifty-six written symbolically gives 855 256.
 It can also be represented using various numerical expressions.
-For example, the representation \(800\;000 + \;50;000 + \;5;000 + \;200 + \;50 + \;6\) makes it possible to recognize 855,256 according to the place value of the digits that make it up.
+For example, the representation \(800\;\;000 + \;50\;\;000 + \;5000 + \;200 + \;50 + \;6\) makes it possible to recognize 855 256 according to the place value of the digits that make it up.
 There are many other ways to decompose or represent this number.

-Equality relations allow for equivalence between various representations of the same quantity.
-Exploring multiple representations of a number helps students develop a better understanding of the meaning of that number.
+Exploring multiple representations of a number supports students in developing a better understanding of that number.
 In problem-solving situations, students must learn to choose the most appropriate representation for the context and intent.
 Some examples include:

-Comparing and relating quantities helps to understand the order of magnitude of a number, or "how much" it is.
+Comparing and relating quantities supports students to understand the relative size of a number, or "how much" it is.

 Relationships in Ordering and Comparing

-The ability to recognize order relationships is acquired by comparing numbers, placing them in ascending and descending order, counting backwards and analyzing the relative proximity of two numbers.
+The ability to recognize order relationships is acquired by comparing numbers, placing them in ascending and descending order, counting forward and backwards and analyzing the relative proximity of two numbers.

 In the intermediate grades, students recognize the order relationship between numbers by comparing them.
 They can describe the relationship by stating, for example, that 12 273 is smaller than 23 942.
-Here are some examples of strategies they can use to compare large numbers.
+Examples of strategies that students can use to compare large numbers include:

 Comparison of the Numbers 23 942 and 12 273

-• by locating the numbers on a number line (the number 23 942 is located to the right of the number 12 273);
+• by locating the numbers on a number line (the number 23 942 is located to the right of the number 12 273 meaning that it is the greater of the two);

 • by comparing the numbers in the various positions from the left (2 represents 20 000 while 1 represents 10 000);